vaadin/router/README.md

 # Vaadin Router is deprecated

 This library is no longer actively maintained.
+Vaadin uses React Router as a primary client-side routing tool.

 Consider [`@lit-labs/router`](https://www.npmjs.com/package/@lit-labs/router) as a more lightweight and modern alternative.
 Also, as the [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) API is universally available in modern browsers nowadays, we recommend using that for building customized client-side routing.